HaenselHertschEpiLab/DynaTag/Response_18_tornado.plots_snDynaTag.vs.bulkDynaTag_ESC.only.md

     do_replicate_analysis "$tf_name"
 done
 ```
-## log2 ratio prepration of ESC vs EpiLC and plotHeatmap analyses. snDynaTag experiments performed by GP and OvR.
+## log2 ratio prepration of snDynaTag ESC vs EpiLC and plotHeatmap analyses. snDynaTag experiments performed by GP and OvR.
 ```bash

 #Generation of log2 ratio files